Icon

 - 0.8% in Hungary, Latvia, Slovakia, Lithuania and Romania.

-Oxford Economics experts made different forecasts, primarily for Poland.
-If 650,000 migrants remain in the country after the war, GDP will increase by 1.2%, if 1 million, the additional growth will be 2%.
+Oxford Economics experts have made other forecasts, primarily for Poland.
+If 650,000 migrants remain in the country after the war, GDP will increase by 1.2%, and if 1 million migrants remain, the additional growth will be 2%.

 Negative trends affect Ukrainians themselves.
-Although 66% of refugees have higher education, most work in industries with lower wages.
+Although 66% of refugees have a university degree, most work in low-wage industries.

 By the way, the financial situation of refugees in Europe has become worse compared to life in Ukraine before the war.
 Previously, 12% had an income that was only enough for food, and now this figure has risen to 42%.